-Students must complete at least 32 semester hours of courses approved by the department (a one-semester course is usually three semester hours credit).
-Of these 32 credit hours, at least 26 must be taken at Rice.
+Students must complete at least 33 semester hours of courses approved by the department (a one-semester course is usually three semester hours credit).
+Of these 33 credit hours, at least 27 must be taken at Rice.
 Requirements and specific courses to be taken depend on each student's field of study.
-Students must have their individual degree plans and programs of study approved by the advisor of the MMSNE program.
+Students must have their individual degree plans and study programs approved by the MMSNE program advisor.